dwhiffing/fury/content/nato/no/navy/body.md

 ![](/assets/images/nato/no/navy/image1.jpg)

-**Sleipner Class**: Dating from the same era as the Oslo class but largely obsolete.
-With the exception of an improved sonar installed in the late 80‘s, the two Sleipner class Corvettes are and used as training ships.
-They were due for retirement in 1993 but due to the increased threat in the Northern Fury world, they were retained in service.
+**Sleipner Class**: Dating from the same era as the Oslo class but largely obsolete with the exception of an improved sonar installed in the late 80‘s.
+The two Sleipner class Corvettes are and used as training ships snf were due for retirement in 1993 but due to the increased threat in the Northern Fury world, they were retained in service.

 | Class    | Pennant | Ship     | Location | Status | Remarks  |